-In this major event, Friedman will offer his guide to updating our lives and institutions for the accelerating changes of the 21st century.
+In this major event, Friedman offered his guide to updating our lives and institutions for the accelerating changes of the 21st century.
 For example: